 Dissertation Committee Meetings: After passing the exam, the student, now a Ph.D. candidate, must convene a meeting of the Dissertation Committee at minimum once a year, more frequent Committee Meeting is at the discretion of the Dissertation Committee.
 Members of the SAC typically become members of the Dissertation Committee, the Physiology Graduate Program Director should be notified who the members of the Dissertation Committee members are and when changes in membership occur.
 In those cases where the Mentor is not a Departmental Representative as per University regulations, the Departmental Representative must serve as a co-chair.

-* The Graduate Director will not submit a Progress to Degree Form until the Dissertation Committee has accepted the draft dissertation.
+* The Graduate Director will not submit a Progress-to-Degree Form until the SAC has accepted the dissertation and signed the acceptance form.

-** The defense must be scheduled to occur at least two weeks prior to the Graduate Studies dealine for electronically filing the dissertation.
+**The defense must be scheduled to occur at least one week prior to the Graduate Studies deadline for electronically filing the dissertation.

 Dissertation Format: The product of the student's research forms the basis of the dissertation.
 The dissertation typically contains several manuscripts (published, submitted, or are in preparation) that describe the student's research.
 Each manuscript forms a chapter in the dissertation.
 Additionally, the student provides an introductory chapter that provides the background and significance of the research project, and a final chapter that summarizes the conclusions of the studies.
 The KUMC Office of Graduate Studies has a number of documents that explain formatting, academic calendar, graduation checklists, etc. Additional resources include the Director of Graduate Studies for KUMC, Marcia Jones (8-4876 or 8-1238) and the Department has a Graduation Checklist that describes the process at its website.